-JCSP Initiatives 2010-2011
+JCSP Initiatives 2016-2017 Overview

 Schools are being offered a broad range of initiatives this year.
 Initiatives offer schools opportunities to implement or develop various interventions into the formal and nonformal curriculum.
-In previous years initiatives have proved hugely successful and have led to significant developments within the programme.
-As a result of participating schools' evaluations and recommendations the wider network of JCSP schools have benefited greatly from the experience and insights gathered and shared.
-Initiative funding is provided for the organization of educational activities rather than capital expenditure unless specified by JCSP Support Service.
+In previous years, initiatives have proved hugely successful and have led to significant developments within the programme.
+As a result of participating schools' evaluations and recommendations, the wider network of JCSP schools have benefited greatly from the experience and insights gathered and shared.
+Initiative funding is provided for the organization of educational activities rather than capital expenditure, unless specified by the PDST JCSP.